JaapGroen/WADreporter/README.md

 > cd WADreporter
 > npm install
 ```
-* Run a test version with hot-reloading
+* Run a test version with hot-reloading (you might need to adjust the ip in the vue.config.js file)
 ``` bash
 > npm run serve
 ```